County Board of Education may increase property tax

 - $78.68 annual tax increase for average non-homestead property valued at $175,000

-- There will be an estimated $1.9 million decrease in QBE funding due to the five mill local fair share increase
+- QBE funding: There will be an estimated $1.9 million decrease in QBE funding due to the five mill local fair share increase

-- The district’s equalization allotment will decrease if local effort (millage) decreases
+- Equalization funding: The district’s equalization allotment will decrease if local effort (millage) decreases

 At its June Board Meeting, the group voted to approve a $158.6 million General Fund budget for Fiscal Year 2023 that officially began July 1.
 The General Fund includes school operating costs and support services and is funded primarily by Quality Basic Education (QBE) allotments and local property taxes.